 Massage in Thailand is sometimes solely associated with 'extracurricular' services, but this is only a partial truth.
 There are many varied ways of massage, and there are distinct categories.
 There is the traditional Thai massage, with its recent add-ons of oil massage, and reflexology (foot massage).
 There are the mostly upmarket and flashy massage parlours.
 An altogether different segment are the spa health retreats and resorts.
 Thai massage in general (though not the massage parlours) is now actively promoted, and certainly the spa resorts are proliferating and doing good business.

-By courtesy of Stephff, the Nation newspaper's cartoonist
+By courtesy of Stephff, the Nation newspaper's cartoonist, when it was still in print.

 Thai Traditional Massage